pseudoGal/Haarcascade/README.md

 # Haarcascade
-Simple model to detect frontal_face and Eye
+Simple model to detect frontal_face and Eye of a Human.

 Requirements: